zstrathe/zstrathe.github.io/index.md

 * Evaluated methods of feature selection and compared performance of classification algorithms with a data set of 500,000 labeled satellite images, entirely using the Apache PySpark distributed computing framework

+* Deployed a Spark cluster on Amazon Web Services Elastic MapReduce to test functionality; utilized a Google Cloud Platform virtual machine with a 16-core vCPU and 64 GB RAM for develpoment and evaluation (to save on costs of running a real Spark cluster)

+* Technologies used: PySpark, Python, MLlib, OpenCV, Numpy, AWS EMR, GCP

 <a href="pdf/cis731_paper.pdf">Paper</a>

 <a href="pdf/cis731_presentation.pdf">Presentation</a>